Choih0401/Choih0401/README.md

 ---

 ## ✍️ Latest from the Blog
-- Coding, Markets, and Side Projects → https://blog.hwooo.life
+- Thoughts on Software, Finance, and Side Projects → https://blog.hwooo.life
 <!-- BLOG:START -->
 _No recent posts_
 <!-- BLOG:END -->